Cagli, Italy

 Academic Credit

-Students can sign up for 3-5 undergraduate credits from the University of Jamestown (North Dakota) or graduate credits from the famous Sapienza University of Rome or their home campus if they are a partner institution.
-Credits from Sapienza or Jamestown will need to be transferred back to your own university to appear on your transcript.
+Students can sign up for 3 undergraduate credits from the University of Jamestown (North Dakota) or their home campus if they are a partner institution.
+Credits from Jamestown will need to be transferred back to your own university to appear on your transcript.

 Travel Opportunities